-Ribbon 1 Execute > Tools > Tester > Show Testpoint Window 2 In Testpoint Window, double-click on a Class or Operation to display editor
+Ribbon 1.
+Execute > Tools > Tester > Show Testpoint Window.
+2. In the Testpoints window, double-click on a Class or Operation to display the 'Testpoint Editor' dialog.

 Constraint Group fields

 Field Usage Туре The type of constraint for the selected Class or Operation: Invariant - Evaluated after any method called on the specified Class has completed Pre-Condition - Evaluated at the beginning of each call to a specific Operation Post-Condition - Evaluated after completion of each call to a specific